 Fast forward to today.
 2014, where we have this revolutionary thing called Social Media.
-Pauline Hanson has since turned herself into a Reality TV spectacle, and been relegated to the malaprop sound bytes that initially got her elected.
-We have since elected and voted out a female Prime Minister and now there’s a few new players vying for that Hanson block — and, also, more importantly, everyone carries the Internet in their pocket.
-It is still mostly filled with abuse and ideology wars, but still: the way we participate and measure engagement is vastly different from that day I had my brush with cynicism over the sentiments of the Australian electorate.
+Pauline Hanson has turned herself into a Reality TV spectacle, and been relegated to the malaprop sound bytes that initially got her elected.
+We have since elected, sexually harassed and squeezed out a female Prime Minister and now there’s a few new players vying for the Hanson bloc — and, more importantly, everyone carries the Internet in their pocket.
+It is still mostly filled with abuse and ideology wars, but here’s the kicker: the way we participate in conversation and, on the other side, measure engagement, is vastly different from that day I had my brush with academic cynicism over the sentiments of the Australian electorate.

 Builders, academics, professionals, the unemployed, farmers, health workers, teenagers, stay at home mothers, journalists, ordinary people.
 Left, right, centre, swinging voters.
 People are talking.
 Engaging.
 Arguing.
-And yes, of course, as is natural with the internet, being idiotic at times.
-I have seen several examples of people who would have been labelled as apathetic in 1999, talking positively about political change.
+And yes, of course, as is natural with the internet, being completely idiotic and obnoxious (I suspect at least partly this is a result of being dismissed and ignored and told they were apathetic because they hadn’t read Kapital or Kant).
+I have seen several examples of people who would have been labelled as apathetic in 1999, and not given a moment’s thought by any journalist unless it was to condescendingly source Vox Pops from the ‘man on the street’… suddenly talking positively about political change.
 Getting involved.
 Getting active.
+Changing their minds.